 Throughout the year there are festivals and special events, and in the summer, many of the small villages and towns host live music on their squares every week.
 It may also surprise you to find an extensive art community here in the region, featuring painters, glass artists, potters, and jewelry-makers.
 We can guide you to galleries that exclusively feature local artists, and you can visit the individual studios, too.
 In fact, some of the artists offer “Hands-on” experiences where you can learn how to create artwork all your own.
 If you prefer something a little older, we have a tremendous collection of antique vendors from stand-alone shops to multi-vendor antique malls.
 Our favorite is the Ontario Mall Antiques that features 1000 vendors in a clean, well-lit, and well-staffed facility, and for an added bonus, they supply us with discount coupons to offer to our guests.

 We have covered a lot of mileage with this scratch-the-surface overview of the Finger Lakes, but we by no means covered it all.
-Being at the southern end of Keuka Lake, the Black Sheep Inn and Spa is centrally located to everything you want to do in the Finger Lakes, and we have made it easy for you to plan a trip with our sample itinerary that you can review here.
+Being at the southern end of Keuka Lake, the Black Sheep Inn and Spa is centrally located to everything you want to do in the Finger Lakes.

 Come on out and have some fun!